 Checklist of Tasks

-So far I’ve described four concepts to help launch a successful ecommerce business.
-The concepts are interrelated to the overall business creation process — remember the car driving analogy from above?
+So far I’ve described five concepts to help launch a successful ecommerce business.
+The concepts are interrelated to the overall business creation process — remember the car driving analogy above?

 Market research.
-It’s essential to understand the marketplace if you hope to create a blue ocean or a successful addition to a red ocean.
+Understanding the marketplace is essential if you hope to create a blue ocean or a successful addition to a red ocean.
 Consider the following steps.

 - Estimate demand.
 Will people or other businesses buy your products?